mitchell-reynolds/mitchell-reynolds.github.io/lists.md

 ---
 layout: page
-title: Lists of some of my Favorite things
+title: Lists of some of my favorite things
 ---

 ## Books - Nonfiction